jhusak/atari_action_compiler/README.md

 The Action! cartridge has it's full potential.
 It should work exactly as original, including all included libraries (beware of case sensitive).

+# Usage:

+usage:

+  %s input.act output.obj <options>
+    options:

+    -a	- set atari file format (0x9b = enter), default unix file format

+        Normally Action! gets file in atari format (enter=0x9b).
+But in unix/PC world enter=0x10.
+The input in unix format is translated to Atari format on the fly.
+However, it may be surprising, that you can also compile Atari format not using -b switch.
+But sometimes you have control codes in your sources.
+Then ctrl-J may be treated as newline, and generate an error.

+    -c	- print action library calls during compilation -C	- print action library calls during compilation along with code

+        This is the most missing feature for me, because often I use Action! as pure standalone assembly generator (not using the Action! library under A000+).
+Uppercase opton gives more or less accurate line of code conaining the call to Action! library.

+    -w	- write mem.sav (for inspection)

+        This writes whole 0-65535 memory image.
+The addressees between D000-D800 are not valid (have no true values) in general.
+Only vcount is emulated, which is needed for Action to generate bells and keyboard clicks (silent, of course, otherwise Action! locks on clicks :)

+    -m addr val - like SET addr=val in Action!; may be used multiple times

+        This is untested feature.

 # Alpha state

 Compiler is in it's alpha state - it means it may have bugs.
 However, usual usecases work perfectly.